This keto pie crust recipe makes a buttery, flaky, easy-to-roll, and flat-out delicious crust! The possibilities are endless.

-- Transfer one rolled crust into a 9-inch pie pan.
-Being careful to smooth any cracks.
+- Transfer one rolled crust to a 9-inch pie pan.
+Be careful to smooth any cracks.

 - Fill the pie with your favorite filling.
-Depending on the recipe the filling your baking time will vary.
+Depending on the recipe, and the filling, your baking time will vary.

 - Add the top crust and make 5-6 slits to the top of the pie to let the steam vent as it cooks.

-- If blind baking I recommend you pierce the bottom of the crust and bake between 20-25 minutes and checking at the 15-minute mark to see if it needs foil around the edges.
+- If blind baking, I recommend you pierce the bottom of the crust and bake between 20-25 minutes and check at the 15-minute mark to see if it needs foil around the edges.